 Natives For Your Neighborhood is a labor of love and commitment.
 If you use this website, help us maintain and grow it with your tax-deductible donation.

 Please scroll to the bottom for more images.

 Copyright by: Roger L. Hammer

 General Landscape Uses:

 Primarily recommended for natural landscapes and habitat restorations.
 Also wildflower and rock gardens.

 Grown by enthusiasts.

-Eastern and central United States west to Texas and south to the Monroe County Keys.
+Eastern and central United States west to Texas and south to the Florida peninsula, where mostly found along the west coast south to the Monroe County Keys.
 In the Monroe County Keys, disjunct from Miami-Dade County to the pine rocklands of Big Pine Key, where last collected in 1952.